DownHomeDigital AV receivers Best 4K Compatible Receivers

 The RX-V685 supports a wide range of surround sound formats, including Dolby Atmos and DTS: X. There is also the proprietary CINEMA DSP 3D sound field shaping technology, as well as the brand’s standard YPAO (for correct acoustic tuning of a particular room).

 Yamaha never forgets its musical roots, and this 4K HDR receiver has all the analog inputs you need, including a phono input for a vinyl player.
 It has audio inputs on the front and rear.
 There are also four digital jacks, two optical, two coaxial, and a USB on the front panel.
-Given the advanced DAC, you won’t have any problems with music playback either, be it MP3, WAV, ALAC, or FLAC files.
+Given the advanced DAC, music playback, be it MP3, WAV, ALAC, or FLAC files, was a delight to my ears.
+So, if you prefer your system to be for movies and music, this receiver will suit you perfectly.

 Pros